maiah/emberfire/README.md

 ```

 [Step 4] <br />
-And then you can create an instance of your model and call the "initialize()" method to get its value based on the Firebase location you specified and it will automatically sync any updates on your Emberjs model.
+And then you can create an instance of your model and call the "initialize()" method to get its value based on the Firebase location you specified and it will automatically sync any updates on your Ember.js model.

 ```javascript
 window.App = Ember.Application.create();